-On March 8, 1874, former U.S. President Millard Fillmore died at age 74 after having a stroke..
-Straitlaced and well-groomed, he is usually remembered, if at all, for being the butt of innumerable jokes about everything from his supposed lack of accomplishments to his unusual name.
+Former U.S. President Millard Fillmore is usually remembered, if at all, for being the butt of innumerable jokes about everything from his supposed lack of accomplishments to his unusual name.
 In fact, even Fillmore himself appeared aware of his tumble into obscurity.
 Just a few years removed from the White House, by which time his Whig political party had disintegrated and his strategy for staving off civil war had collapsed, he wrote that the world had forgotten him.
-As the 140th anniversary of his death approaches, here are 10 illuminating facts about his life and legacy.
+Check out 10 illuminating facts about Fillmore's life and legacy.

 1. Fillmore rose up out of extreme poverty.